Gothic-Modding-Community/gmc/docs/zengin/scripts/extenders/lego/tools/item_helper.md

 # ItemHelper
-This package is very simple - it retrieves a `oCItem` pointer from an `C_Item` instance valid for the current world and session.
+This package is very simple - it retrieves a `oCItem` pointer from an `C_ITEM` instance valid for the current world and session.

 !!!
 Warning
     Make sure every world has waypoint with name `TOT` ("dead" in German).
 Ikarus & LeGo need this waypoint to spawn helper NPCs.